kassandrasmith/ACommitADay/README.md

 ---------------------

 * Unix-based operating system (OS X or Linux)
 * git
 * Tested in Zsh

-Basic Installation
+Installation
 ---------------------

-Download and save the scripts to a memorable location (hereto referred to as "/path/to/scripts" )
+Download and save the scripts to a memorable location (hereto referred to as `/path/to/scripts` )

-Open terminal
+Open terminal `ctrl+alt+t`
-    ctrl+alt+t

-Edit your .bashrc or .zshrc script
+Edit your .bashrc or .zshrc script using the editor of your choice
-    gedit .bashrc

-or
+    `gedit .bashrc` or `gedit .zshrc`
-    gedit .zshrc

 add the following line to the end of the file (keeping the parens)

     (cd /path/to/scripts; ./GitCommitTracker.sh;)

 save and exit

-cd into /path/to/scripts and make the two main scripts executable
+cd into `/path/to/scripts` and make the two main scripts executable

     chmod +x listRepos.sh